 As a result of the accident, several members of her church made it their mission to bring awareness to the community about the seriousness and ever growing problem of running red lights.
-They contacted Sqt.
+They contacted Sgt.
 Paul Blume of the Beckley Police Department and Coordinator of the Southern Regional Highway Safety Program, and the GHSP to seek their assistance.
 As a result, several community task force meetings were held, and Target Red was launched in June 2008.
 Prior to the enforcement effort, a study conducted revealed that 3 out of every 100 cars were in violation of the red light code.
-In addition to the enforcement effort, there was an awareness component by the local media with numerous Public Service Announcements and newspaper articles.
+In addition to the enforcement effort, there was an awareness component by the local media with numerous public service announcements and newspaper articles.
 Local businesses and churches were extremely supportive, displaying Target Red signage on their businesses and their outdoor signs.
 The enforcement campaign was conducted over a 30 day period from mid-June to mid-July, and resulted in a 68% reduction in red light violations.

 Based on the outstanding results from the Beckley campaign, the GHSP designated funding for each Traffic Safety Coordinator to conduct a Target Red Campaign in their respective areas.
-This year the campaign ran from April 16, 2010 - April 30, 2010.
+This year the campaign ran from April 15, 2011 - May 1, 2011.

 The GHSP, in addition to providing funding for enforcement, also provided funds for the purchase of rack cards, magnets, and key chains.
 These items were distributed by each Coordinator in their areas.
 The Coordinators also conducted various media events with radio and television stations.
-Target Red billboards were also placed statewide in 71 locations at a cost of \$36,156.
+Target Red billboards were placed statewide in 108 locations at a cost of \$36,156.

-Twenty-four law enforcement agencies participated statewide in the Target Red campaign, working 2,483 hours, and giving out 1,710 citations for running red lights, and an additional 1,260 citations for other offenses.
+Twenty-three law enforcement agencies participated statewide in the Target Red campaign, working 4,981 hours, and giving out 1,393 citations and 733 warnings for running red lights.
+An additional 2,431 citations and 3,664 warnings were issued for other offenses.

-Target Red will be expanded in 2011 by the recruitment of additional law enforcement agencies to participate, and pre and post surveys will be conducted to evaluate the effectiveness of the program.
+Target Red will be expanded in 2012 by the recruitment of additional law enforcement agencies to participate, and pre and post surveys will be conducted to evaluate the effectiveness of the program.